ut-padas/rchol/README.md

 # intro
-`randchol` is a  C++ library that implements a randomized incomplete Cholesky decomposition and is based on [Daniel Spielman's](http://www.cs.yale.edu/homes/spielman/) Julia implementation of a randomized incomplete factorization for  [Graph Laplacians](https://danspielman.github.io/Laplacians.jl/latest/usingSolvers/#Sampling-Solvers-of-Kyng-and-Sachdeva-1).
+`randchol` is a  C++ library that implements a randomized incomplete Cholesky decomposition and is based on [Daniel Spielman's](http://www.cs.yale.edu/homes/spielman/) Julia implementation of a randomized incomplete factorization for  [graph Laplacians](https://danspielman.github.io/Laplacians.jl/latest/usingSolvers/#Sampling-Solvers-of-Kyng-and-Sachdeva-1).

 `randchol` can be provably effective for SDDM matrices (Symmetric and Diagonally Dominant M-matrices), but can be tested on any SPD matrix.
 It uses OpenMP for shared memory parallelism on x86 architecture.
 We do not support for GPU acceleration.